gantta/aws-express-movies/README.md

 # aws-express-movies
-A sample Express app running on AWS DynamoDB
+A small Node.js web app sitting on top of AWS.

+Utilizes Express framework and Jade rendering HTML.